babykittenz/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. a higher order function takes a call back function to be invoked. higherOrder would be the higher order function while callback would be the callback function

+let higherOrder = (a,b,callback) => {
+    callback(a,b)
+};

 3. Explain what a closure is.

+closure occurs when a function reachs outside of its scope for context

 4. Describe the four principles of the 'this' keyword.

+1. Window Binding/Global Object Binding: Used when in the global scope.
+This will refer to window/console object.
+2. Implicit Binding: When we use the dot call method.
+This refers to left of the dot.
+3. New Binding: When we use a constructor function.
+This refers to the specific instance of the object.
+4. Explicit Binding: When we use the .call or .apply methods.

 5. Why do we need super() in an extended class?